vmware-archive/p4c-xdp/README.md

 see issues

 ## TODO
+- test the new xdp model
 - improve documentation (make headers_install ARCH= HDR_INSTALL_PATH=)
 - remove dependencies with Linux kernel headers
 - more test cases from P4 to XDP
 - add deparser supports
 - introduce extern function, bpf_xdp_adjust_head.
+- introduce extern function, bpf_perf_event_output for sending data to userspace
+- add a docker or vagrant box for testing?